-- We studied a mix of rural and more densely populated areas, and every community has had significant amounts of WUI residential growth, a relatively recent large fire, and remains at high risk from wildfires.
+- Every community studied, whether rural or more densely populated, had significant amounts of WUI residential growth, a relatively recent large fire, and remains at high risk from wildfires.

 Case Studies and Lessons Learned

 As wildfires worsen across the West, Headwaters Economics is researching the relationship between residential development in the Wildland-Urban Interface (WUI) and escalating expenses from protecting lives and property.

 As part of this work, we sought to better understand whether and how communities are altering the way they confront wildfire risk, and to extract useful lessons and public policy insights.

 The resulting report (PDF) is based on eight case studies of cities and counties throughout the western United States.

 We studied communities that reflect the geographic diversity of the West and a mix of rural and more densely populated areas.
 These communities all have had significant amounts of residential growth in the WUI, have experienced a relatively recent large fire that would potentially spur them to act on reducing wildfire risks, and remain at high risk from wildfires.

 We included communities that we had heard were actively implementing solutions to wildfire risk as well as those that were simply staying the course—because of lack of resources, lack of political will, or any number of other reasons—even after experiencing severe fires.